-- 61. Trump supporters have also sought to sow misinformation among supporters of Secretary Clinton.
-For example, Joshua Lorenz, a Republican City Councilman from Murrysville, Pennsylvania, posted on Facebook an image with the phrase: "Vote Hillary November 8th" and "YOU CAN VOTE AT HOME COMFORTABLY ONLINE!" with instructions for how only Clinton supporters could purportedly vote online.
+- 62. In Virginia, on October 13, 2016, two armed Trump supporters staged a purported "protest" in front of the office of a Virginia Democratic candidate for Congress, Jane Dittmar.
+The armed Trump supporters, one of whom wore a signature Trump campaign hat, stood for nearly twelve hours outside Dittmar's campaign office, turning sideways so that those inside could see that they were carrying firearms. - 63.
+Trump supporters have also sought to sow misinformation among supporters of Secretary Clinton.
+For example, Joshua Lorenz, a Republican City Councilman from Murrysville, Pennsylvania posted on Facebook an image with the phrase: "Vote Hillary November 8th" and "YOU CAN VOTE AT HOME COMFORTABLY ONLINE!" with instructions for how only Clinton supporters could purportedly vote online.
 Lorenz included with his post a statement: "More proof that the election process is rigged.
 Only Hillary supporters can vote from their smartphones or in the comfort of their own homes."
 A similar image being circulated online features a photo of Clinton and the statement: "Did you know?
 Pennsylvania now has online voting?" in a font that is similar to that used in official Clinton campaign advertising.
-Of course, these statements are false. - 62.
+Of course, these statements are false. - 64.
 Stone has participated directly in this misinformation campaign.
-On October 23, 2016, Stone sent out a message via his Twitter feed deliberately designed to mislead Democratic voters by representing-using Secretary Clinton's likeness and logo-that supporters can "VOTE the NEW way on Tues.
-Nov 8th" by texting "HILLARY to 8888," after which voters will apparently "receive official confirmation." - 63.
-All the while, Trump continues to fan the flames of polling-place harassment targeting non-white voters in urban areas, and continues to invoke the baseless claim that the unlawful conduct that his supporters are planning, at his behest, is justified by "voter fraud."
+On October 23, 2016, Stone sent out a message via his Twitter feed deliberately designed to mislead Democratic voters by representing-using Secretary Clinton's likeness and logo-that supporters can

+"VOTE the NEW way on Tues.
+Nov 8th" by texting "HILLARY to 8888," after which voters will apparently "receive official confirmation."

+65. All the while, Trump continues to fan the flames of polling place harassment targeting non-white voters in urban areas, and continues to invoke the baseless claim that the unlawful conduct that his supporters are planning, at his behest, is justified by fictitious "voter fraud."
 Trump and Stone's formalized efforts to organize these vigilantes through the "Trump Election Observers" and "StopTheSteal" mechanisms remain mostly hidden from public view.

-V. DEFENDANTS' PLANNED ACTIONS ARE NEITHER LEGITIMATE NOR LAWFUL MEASURES TO PROTECT AGAINST VOTER FRAUD efforts to protect against voter fraud.
-In fact, Trump has directed his supporters to engage in activity forbidden by Pennsylvania state election law.
+V. DEFENDANTS' PLANNED ACTIONS ARE NEITHER LEGITIMATE NOR LAWFUL MEASURES TO PROTECT AGAINST VOTER FRAUD